yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Dell/Truemobile2300.rst

 }}}

 Your NVRAM will be set to this if the firmware finds the NVRAM partition corrupt.

-Also, these variables are likely essential to the boards functioning, so it's a good idea not to unset them.
+Most of these variables must not be changed or unset.
+It should be safe to change the `lan_`* variables however.

 ----
 CategoryModel